Peatery in Drenthe

-Peatery in Drenthe (F1094) is a watercolor created by Dutch painter Vincent van Gogh in late 1883, during a period that he spent in Drenthe working on his watercolour technique to secure election to the Hollandsche Teekenmaatschappij (Dutch drawing society).
+Peatery in Drenthe or Peat Bog is a watercolor created by Dutch painter Vincent van Gogh in late 1883, during a period that he spent in Drenthe working on his watercolour technique to secure election to the Hollandsche Teekenmaatschappij (Dutch drawing society).

 The early work measures 41 × 54 cm.
 It shows a peat quarry in the evening, suggested by the pink skyline.

 It was sold at Sotheby's in 2004 for £106,500.
-It is held in a private collection.